 Merriam-Webster Unabridged – In 2017, this website became the official source of words for the Scripps National Spelling Bee.
 As such, the “MWU” is indispensable for any serious speller.
 Among similar information provided in Webster’s Third New International Dictionary, the online version provides some spoken pronunciations.
 However, some entries lack important information such as written pronunciations and etymologies.
 As a result, the print edition is also good to have (see comment on Webster’s Third New International Dictionary below).

 Spell It! – This list, compiled by Scripps, consists of over 1100 words used in many bees ranging from school bees to the Scripps National Spelling Bee.
 The list covers all levels of difficulty (from lemon to schadenfreude) and existed, unchanged, from 2007 through 2019.
 It was officially retired for the 2020 bee season, and Words of the Champions replaced it as an official source of words for the Scripps circuit.

 Denver Public Schools Semantics – Here is at least one reason why Colorado and Denver regularly represent so well at the National Spelling Bee.
-The semantics program, run by Bill Schaefer, is an excellent spelling program, incorporating intense study of words, roots, and etymology.
+This is an excellent spelling program, incorporating intense study of words, roots, and etymology.
 It also includes numerous spelling bees with written tests and oral tests throughout the year.
 Want a daily 10-word spelling quiz?
 It’s here, too.
 Highly recommended for spellers of all skill levels.

 SPELLING RESOURCES – FOR SERIOUS SPELLERS